clipperhouse/netlify/content/physics.md

 Those vibrations might pass _through_ other things, or bounce off of them.

-The higher-frequency vibrations are more intense, but they are also easier to block.
+High-frequency vibrations are more intense, but they are also easier to block.
 Blue has a higher frequency than red.
 A sunset might look red because the blue light has been blocked by the air.

 Human eyes can see a small range of frequencies, represented by the rainbow, which we unsurprisingly call "visible light".
 We can't see Wi-fi or X-rays.